District Courts FAQ's

 Felonies and some misdemeanors are “pass to file” to circuit court due to district court only handling the setting of bonds for felonies and the adjudication of misdemeanors.
 When a case is “pass to file”, it is in process of being filed in circuit court by the prosecuting attorney’s office.
 It can take up to one (1)-year for the case to reach circuit court.
 Once the case has been filed, it will be assigned a new case number, division and Judge in Circuit Court.

-A certified disposition is a document, certified by the court, that “breaks down” case(s) by showing the date of incident, case number, charge with the statute number and type (felony or misdemeanor), what happened with the case(s), when, and who represented as counsel (if available) on the case(s).
+A certified disposition is a document, certified by the court, that shows the case(s) date of incident, case number, charge with the statute number and type (felony or misdemeanor), the disposition of the case(s), when, and who represented as counsel (if available) on the case(s).

 If your driver’s license was suspended due to failing to appear in court, it can be reinstated only if your case has been resolved or the Judge has ordered it reinstated.
 After a driver’s license has been reinstated, there will be a reinstatement fee due to driver control.